Flame1994/laravel-artisan-commands/README.md

-make:service <name>                               Generates a basic service class make:service <name>         -m <model>            Generates a basic service class as well as a model make:service <name>         -c                    Generates a service class with a constructor make:service <name>         -r <repository>       Generates a service class as well as a repository make:repository <name>                            Generates a basic repository class make:repository <name>      -m <model>            Generates a repository class as well as a model make:layer <name>                                 Generates only a model class if no parameters are specified
+make:service <name>                               Generates a basic service class make:service <name>         -m <model>            Generates a basic service class as well as a model make:service <name>         -c                    Generates a service class with a constructor make:service <name>         -y <repository>       Generates a service class as well as a repository make:repository <name>                            Generates a basic repository class make:repository <name>      -m <model>            Generates a repository class as well as a model make:layer <name>                                 Generates only a model class if no parameters are specified